Samuel Dana (Massachusetts politician): Career

 Dana practiced law in Groton, Massachusetts and later in Charlestown, Massachusetts.
 On October 14, 1811 Dana also was appointed as the Chief Justice of the Massachusetts Court of Common Pleas, he held that position for nine years.

 Dana was appointed postmaster January 1, 1801, he served as a member of the Massachusetts House of Representatives in 1803 in the State senate and served as President of the Massachusetts Senate.
 Dana served as attorney for Middlesex County from 1807 to 1811.

 Member of Congress

 Dana was elected as a Democratic-Republican to the Thirteenth Congress to fill the vacancy caused by the resignation of William M. Richardson.
 Dana served from September 22, 1814 to March 3, 1815.
 Dana was an unsuccessful candidate for reelection in 1814 to the Fourteenth Congress.

 Later life

 After his congressional service Dana resumed the practice law.
-Dana was a delegate to the State constitutional convention in 1820.
-Dana was again a member of the Massachusetts House of Representatives from 1825-1827.
+Dana was a delegate to the Massachusetts Constitutional Convention of 1820–1821.
+Dana was again a member of the Massachusetts House of Representatives from 1825–1827.